bparanj/rom/seventh_chapter.md

 at_exit
 ```

 hook.
-Let's use the atexit hook:
+Let's use the at_exit hook:

 at_exit do
   p 'Chico has taken the stage'